spatie/laravel-model-states/README.md

 $payment->state->transition(new CreatedToFailed($payment, 'error message'));
 ```

-If you're using this above approach, and want to ensure that this transition can only be performed when the payment is in the `Created` state, you may implement the `canTransition()` method on the transition class itself.
+If you're using the approach above, and want to ensure that this transition can only be performed when the payment is in the `Created` state, you may implement the `canTransition()` method on the transition class itself.

 ```php
 class CreatedToFailed extends Transition